“Like a low rent Rod Liddle” – Satisfied Reader

 I primarily write about politics, especially stories which touch on economic and personal freedom, civil liberties and the role and behaviour of government.

 In the United States, this makes me politically homeless, though when confronted with Sarah Palin’s Republican Party I supported Barack Obama in 2008 and again, reluctantly, in 2012.
+The unhinged candidacy of Donald Trump forced me to favour Hillary Clinton in 2016, though this blog has consistently argued that the complaints of many Trump supporters are valid and need to be taken far more seriously.

 I have travelled extensively in the United States, spending much of my time in the Mid-West, including a year living in Chicago, as well as time with my wife’s family in south Texas.